C4IROcean/odp-sdkr/README.md

 HubOcean API and currently provides read-only helpers for inspecting metadata and streaming batches into familiar R data structures.

-> **Status**: read-only.
-Creating, inserting, or mutating tables is purposely
+> Status: This sdk is still considered pre-release.
+We are looking for feedback,
-> unavailable in this version.
-Please reach out if there are capabilities that
+> so please reach out if you have any issues, concerns or other ideas that you
-> could be useful for you, and we will consider whether it is something we can
-> support.
+> think can improve your experience using this sdk.

 ## Requirements